sparshjain265/Compiler_Optimizations_and_Program_Analysis/README.md

 Three written tests and Programming Assignment.
 Division of the marks will be disclosed in the first class.
 # Class Schedule
- Monday, Tuesday and Friday in the slot B. Room Number 306.
+ Monday, Tuesday and Thursday in the slot B. Room Number 306.